When is probate required?

 The probate threshold in England and Wales can be anywhere between £5,000 and £50,000.
 This is because every bank and financial organisation has their own rules on how much money they can release before seeing a grant of probate.

-We’ve provided a list of probate thresholds from the most popular financial organisations below:
+This is a list of the probate thresholds from the most UK's popular financial organisations:

 • Aviva - £50,000